Extranate/MPhys_Project_Work/README.md

 # Project_Work

+Legacy files relating to my 2022 MPhys final year project.
+The project used the LAMMPS open source particle dynamics simulator to simulate hypervelocity impacts of silicon structures as a baseline for solar arrays of satellites.

 All files relating to my MPhys project aiming to simulate hypervelocity impacts in brittle materials to relate to spacecraft integrity.